How To Replace Wood Staircase Spindles With Iron Balusters

 For the iron stair balusters with decorative detail, you'll need to first determine the height you want the detail to be.
 This may require you to make cuts on both ends to keep the height consistent.

-For example we wanted our decorative detail to be in the middle, so we first determined how much we needed to cut off of each baluster and divided it by 2.
-Then we cut that amount off of each end to keep the detail in the middle.
+For example we wanted our decorative detail to be in the center, so we first determined how much we needed to cut off of each baluster and divided it by 2.
+Then we cut that amount off of each end to keep the detail in the center.

-Put your full seal safety goggles on and using a saw with a metal cutting blade, cut each metal stair baluster along your mark.
+Put your full seal safety goggles on and using a saw with a metal cutting blade, cut each metal spindle along your mark.

 A couple tips: